-To encourage a broadening in the range of uses within the dryland farming area Green Wedge buffer area and promote flexibility of land use to improve its function as a buffer given its proximity to the Urban Growth Boundary.
+To encourage a broadening in the range of uses within the Green Wedge buffer area and promote flexibility of land use to improve its function as a buffer given its proximity to the Urban Growth Boundary.

-To protect the dryland farming area the Green Wedge buffer area from small incremental incursions which compromise the area's long term strategic role as the Green Wedge buffer.
+To protect the Green Wedge buffer area from small incremental incursions which compromise the area's long term strategic role as the Green Wedge buffer.